 Living Room Staging Tips

 Once again, our resident staging expert, Amie Chaney, is back with more tips for staging your home.
-Making your living areas appear inviting and spacious can be an easy task with just a few changes.
-Amie’s living room staging tips are in green, while our recommendations are in italics.
+Making a living room area appear inviting and spacious can be an easy task with just a few changes.
+Amie’s living room staging tips are in blue, while our recommendations are in italics.

 Tips for Staging Living Rooms and Dens